inca/cx-site/src/main/webapp/pages/orm.md

 with neat object-oriented DSL which closely resembles SQL syntax:

     lang:scala
-    // prepare relations which will participate in query: val co = Country as "co"
+    // prepare relation nodes which will participate in query: val co = Country as "co"
     val ci = City as "ci"
     // prepare a query: